Perth-Artifactory/taiga_sync/README.md

 1. Progress user stories based on task completion
    If all tasks on the current story are marked as complete progress the story to the next column.
 This checks against **all tasks** not just ones added by the current column template.
 1. Tick off tasks that can be closed by story status
-1. Progress tasks based on TidyHQ sign up
+1. Progress stories based on TidyHQ sign up
-   If a prospective story has a TidyHQ ID set then that story has naturally progressed to the next stage outside of Taiga.
-Most of the close by code steps don't begin until status 2 so this has been added as a quality of life measure primarily for stories created by the TidyHQ sync step.
+   If a prospective/intake story has a TidyHQ ID set then that story has naturally progressed to the next stage outside of Taiga.
+Most of the close by code steps don't begin until status 3 so this has been added as a quality of life measure primarily for stories created by the TidyHQ sync step.
+1. Progress stories based on AF membership
+   If an attendee story has a membership progress them to the new member column

 ### Service load considerations